apps-on-air/AppsOnAir-Android-Core/README.md

 ## Example :

-To fetch your appId from manifest,
+To fetch your AppsonairAppId from manifest,

 ```sh
 val appId: String = CoreService.getAppId(this)